Herberton Uniting Church: Description

-The Herberton Uniting Church is a simple rectangular planned timber church building with a gabled roof sited adjacent to the Atherton-Herberton rail line which lines the southern bank of the Wild River through Herberton.
-The church faces Lillian Street.
+The Herberton Uniting Church was a simple rectangular planned timber church building with a gabled roof sited adjacent to the Atherton-Herberton rail line which lines the southern bank of the Wild River through Herberton.
+The church faced Lillian Street.

-The church is of single skin timber construction with external framing and bracing creating an interesting external surface.
-The building has a steeply pitched gabled roof which is clad with sheets of corrugated iron.
-A simple timber finial is fixed to the apex of the roof on the front face of the building.
-The church is slightly elevated on concrete stumps.
+The former church was of single skin timber construction with external framing and bracing creating an interesting external surface.
+The building has a steeply pitched gabled roof which was clad with sheets of corrugated iron.
+A simple timber finial was fixed to the apex of the roof on the front face of the building.
+The church was slightly elevated on concrete stumps.

-The principal facade of the building, which addresses Lillian Street is symmetrically composed with a central projecting porch flanked by lancet windows.
-The timber framed porch has a gabled awning which reflects the pitch of the main roof of the structure.
-The awning is supported on stop chamfered timber posts.
-Sections of timber balustrade extend from the timber posts to the front face of the church.
-The entrance door is a double timber boarded door in a pointed arched timber doorframe.
-The awning covers a small concrete pad which provides a level threshold for entrance to the building.
-Centrally positioned above the entrance porch is a three-part lancet window arrangement.
+The principal facade of the building, which addressed Lillian Street was symmetrically composed with a central projecting porch flanked by lancet windows.
+The timber framed porch had a gabled awning which reflected the pitch of the main roof of the structure.
+The awning was supported on stop chamfered timber posts.
+Sections of timber balustrade extended from the timber posts to the front face of the former church.
+The entrance door was a double timber boarded door in a pointed arched timber doorframe.
+The awning covered a small concrete pad which provided a level threshold for entrance to the building.
+Centrally positioned above the entrance porch was a three-part lancet window arrangement.

-The two sides of the church are lined with four lancet window openings, reflecting the internal bays.
-The rear of the church has a small timber door near the eastern corner and is otherwise plain.
+The two sides of the former church were lined with four lancet window openings, reflecting the internal bays.
+The rear of the former church had a small timber door near the eastern corner and was otherwise plain.

-The interior of the church is a simple single room with high ceiling constructed within the roof space, exposing simple timber trusses.
-The internal walls are lined with horizontal timber boarding.
-A timber screen of vertical boarding is fixed adjacent to the entrance door creating an entrance vestibule.
+The interior of the former church was a simple single room with high ceiling constructed within the roof space, exposing simple timber trusses.
+The internal walls were lined with horizontal timber boarding.
+A timber screen of vertical boarding was fixed adjacent to the entrance door creating an entrance vestibule.

-Internally the building contains many early significant elements which contribute to the documentation of the place's history.
-Such elements include a red cedar pulpit fixed to the rear wall of the church and comprising a moulded and panelled reredos surmounted by decorative carved timber panels and into which is incorporated a stool, in front of this is a three sided enclosure of timber moulded panels which is reached via three timber steps.
-The pulpit features several carved timber finials in the shape of acorns.
-Other significant items include marble tablets, one commemorating parishioners who fought in World War I, another to the remembrance of Rev. JD Marly; and an unusual Roll of Honour made from beaten copper also commemorating those who fought during World War I.
+Internally the building contained many early significant elements which contributed to the documentation of the place's history.
+Such elements included a red cedar pulpit fixed to the rear wall of the church and comprised a moulded and panelled reredos surmounted by decorative carved timber panels and into which was incorporated a stool, in front of this was a three sided enclosure of timber moulded panels which was reached via three timber steps.
+The pulpit featured several carved timber finials in the shape of acorns.
+Other significant items included marble tablets, one commemorating parishioners who fought in World War I, another to the remembrance of Rev. J. D. Marly; and an unusual Roll of Honour made from beaten copper also commemorating those who fought during World War I.

-The red cedar pews within the church date from the original building and are simple seats with railed backs and carved pew ends.
-The organ which dates from the earliest services held by the Uniting Church in the Herberton School of Arts is also an unusual and significant feature.
-The communion furniture includes a table, moderator's chairs and two elder's chairs all of which are of timber.
+The red cedar pews within the former church dated from the original building and were simple seats with railed backs and carved pew ends.
+The organ which dated from the earliest services held by the Uniting Church in the Herberton School of Arts was also an unusual and significant feature.
+The communion furniture included a table, moderator's chairs, and two elder's chairs all of which were made of timber.